Skip to main content

 Class Participation:

 Class attendance is required.
-Besides paper presentations and project presentations, students are expected to be actively participating in class discussions and off-class discussions on our wolfware message board.
+Besides paper presentations, students are expected to be actively participating in class discussions and off-class discussions on our wolfware message board.